emrergin/prudencetemperance/README.md

 - http://www.restud.com/wp-content/uploads/2013/08/MS-17166-Manuscript.pdf

 ## Usage
-- `npm run install` to install necessary packages.
+- `npm install` to install necessary packages.
 - `npm run serve` to have a file that is served by a local server.
 - `npm run build` to build a file that works without a server.
 - Backend code is not included, so you need to build an API for yourself.